 Check the Pilot Light

 Pilot lights can blow out, and the indoor air will turn cold quickly when the flame goes out.
 Relighting the pilot light can be a tricky process, so only light it if you know how to do so safely.
 If the pilot light goes out repeatedly, call a technician to inspect it.
 A part may be damaged and need replacing.

 When a furnace system hasn’t had maintenance, it gets very dirty and can stop working properly.
 A dirty furnace can struggle to deliver warm air, and your house can become cold quickly.
 It’s time to call the experts for a system tune-up.
 A maintenance visit will include testing, cleaning, and calibrating your equipment.

 If you’re experiencing cycles of hot air followed by periods of cold air, check the fan.
 The fan setting should be on auto.
 The auto setting ensures that the blower works only when the furnace delivers hot air.
 When the fan is set to the on position, the fan blows air all the time whether it’s hot or cold.

-At Gilmore Heating, Air & Solar, we guarantee our workmanship when replacing old heating systems with new models.
+At Gilmore Heating, Air & Plumbing, we guarantee our workmanship when replacing old heating systems with new models.
 We can also repair and maintain all heating and cooling equipment makes and models.
 Call us today to learn more about scheduling an appointment in Placerville.